ova2/html5-client-side-validation-api-spec/README.md

 - don't forget equals of two fields (cross-field validation).
 Fields can be referenced by some selectors defined in data-csv-voptions

 ## Configuration
+The framework should allow pluggable providers.
  - csv.provider.label Label provider.
 Implementation can ship some default providers, e.g. for Bootstrap, PrimeUI.
 A provider is an JavaScript function with Input: element with data-csv-* Output: Label element.
- - csv.provider.highlighter Highlighting providers.
+ - csv.provider.highlighter Highlighting provider.
 Implementation can ship some default providers, e.g. for Bootstrap, PrimeUI.
 A provider is an JavaScript object with two functions: highlight and unhighlight to highlight and unhighlight the label of the invalid element and the element itself.
 Every function has Input: element with data-csv-* Output: no.
  - csv.provider.template Array of templates for validation messages.
 Implementation can ship some default providers, e.g. for Bootstrap, PrimeUI.

 ## JS API